biopython/biopython/Bio/CodonAlign/doc.rst

 following days, I will continue perfect the code and several new features will be added.
 I am always welcome to hear your suggestions and feature request.
 You are also highly encouraged to contribute to the existing code.
-Please do not hesitable to email me (zruan at gmail dot com) when you have novel ideas that can make the code better.
+Please do not hesitable to email me (zruan1991 at gmail dot com) when you have novel ideas that can make the code better.